Slender antbird: Vocalization

 The slender antbird's song is a "very high, loud, increasing series of 7-9 rather sharp 'peer' notes without intervals".
 Both sexes sing it, with the female starting during the male's song bout.
 The species' calls include "an abrupt, indistinct compound note sounding like 'brrt', a sharp upslurred 'seep', soft chatters, and [a] short (e.g. 0·9 seconds) chattering rattle that decelerates".

 Status

-The IUCN originally in 1988 assessed the slender antbird as Threatened but since 1994 as Endangered.
-It has "a very small and severely fragmented range [with] records from few locations".
-Its estimated population of between 600 and 1700 mature individuals is believed to be decreasing.
-"Dry forest in east Bahia has been reduced to scattered fragments by rapid and continuing clearance for cattle pasture as well as clearance for firewood by local communities [and] much of what remains is apparently unsuitable for the species since many woodlots are highly disturbed by livestock."
+The IUCN originally in 1988 assessed the slender antbird as Threatened, and from 1994 – 2025 as Endangered.
+As of 2025, it has been downlisted to Near Threatened, due to a larger estimated population size than had previously been believed – 2,500-9,999 mature individuals as of its 2025 assessment.
+Its population is believed to be decreasing.
+It is primarily threatened by habitat destruction associated with livestock farming.
 Though its nominal total range covers about 20000 km2, it actually inhabits areas totaling less than 500 km2.
 It does occur in Boa Nova National Park but "[f]urther protected areas are needed, particularly in remnant forests of Minas Gerais".